Where to See Wildflowers in and near Los Angeles: California Super Bloom

 • Whether you long to admire the wildflowers within the city limits or at the parks near Los Angeles, show respect to the fields and do not pick the flowers.

 • Furthermore, don’t walk off the designated trails.
-This guideline also applies to avoiding sitting or lying in the wildflowers in attempt to impress your social media followers with the stunning spring pictures.
+This guideline also applies to avoiding sitting or lying in the wildflowers in an attempt to impress your social media followers with the stunning spring pictures.
 Instead, shoot at different angles to achieve the desired results.

 For more tips and wildflower etiquette, please read Visit Flower Fields: Tips, Etiquette, and Photography